kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

   - "/blog/release-notes-09"
 ---

 The 0.9 release comes with many updates and improvements, as well as some brand new features that make the Kyma experience even smoother.
 The Kyma-Knative integration has reached its peak and from this release, Knative Eventing is the default eventing mechanism.
 You can now install Kyma on GKE and AKS clusters using the default DNS solution provided by `xip.io`.
-Among many updates and improvements, we introduced a new testing framework and updated the entire Monitoring stack.
+Among many updates and improvements, we developed a new testing framework and updated the entire Monitoring stack.
 Last but not least, we introduced a brand new component for storing and managing content - the Headless CMS.

 <!-- overview -->